NoviCker/Machine_failure_rates/README.md

 #### Info

-This dataset is gathered from multiple shop mashines.
+This dataset is gathered from multiple shop mascines.
 I will try to update this dataset constantly.
 Please tune-in...

 Machine types: